 By using the right herbs as a natural heartworm treatment, we can not only kill the heartworm but help his body break down the deceased parasites in a natural way so they do not become lodged.
 Let's call it the Kill'em-and-clean'em-up Plan

 Note that after much research, I am brand specific and use only HUMAN GRADE herbs and supplements only:

-And now you know a natural heartworm treatment for your dog.
-If you chose to go this route there are four things to do:
+And now you know a natural heartworm treatment.
+If you chose to go this route, that's awesome!